getgort/gort/README.md

 ## Rationale

 Gort was initially conceived of as a Go re-implementation of Operable's [Cog Slack Bot](https://github.com/operable/cog).
-However, while it remains heavily inspired by Cog, is has gone its own way.
+However, while it remains heavily inspired by Cog, it has largely gone its own way.

 Cog was originally designed as a distributed computation engine that was later rebranded as a chatops tool, and much of the original intent is reflected in its design, implementation, and featureset.
 As a result, many of Cog’s features, however innovative, go largely unused, and the codebase has become difficult to extend and maintain.
 These difficulties are compounded by its implementation language -- Elixir -- which has few proficient developers.